fredmaya/Wine-me-Up-/README.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

 3 Get requests: wine, food and appetizer.
-3 post requests: wine, food and appetizer.

 ## Roadmap

 Sprint 1: DataBase and server side.
-It will help me to define how much data I would be working with and the possibilities of my application.
-4days
+2days
 Sprint 2: Front end functionality, API calls and event handlers.
-3days Sprint 3: styling.
-5 days
+2days Sprint 3: styling.
+2days

-## Nice-to-haves
+## In Progress

 Add some extra APIs that can consider the wines available in Canada and look for reviews in the suggested wine adding taste notes.
+Add prompt to give the user custom food and appetizer suggestion.